Friday, February 24, 2017

 Gale’s - #70, 5.75 out of 12

-Gale had a dog name Rootie, a Terrier.
-When she arrived to America she made her own root beer, containing cold-pressed Nielsen-Massey Vanilla.
-About 50,000 bottles of Gale’s Root Beer are produced every year.
-Rootie, and I assume a younger Gale, appear on the label.
+Gale’s canine companion, a Terrier named Rootie, played a significant role in her endeavors.
+Upon her arrival in America, she set out to create her own root beer, using cold-pressed Nielsen-Massey Vanilla.
+Annually, approximately 50,000 bottles of Gale’s Root Beer are produced.
+Notably, Rootie, and presumably a younger Gale, are prominently featured on the label.

-Ingredients: Carbonated Water, Cane Sugar, Caramel Color, natural and artificial flavors, cinnamon, ginger, vanilla extract, Phosphoric Acid, Potassium Sorbate and Sodium Benzoate.
+Carbonated Water, Cane Sugar, Caramel Color, natural and artificial flavors, cinnamon, ginger, vanilla extract, Phosphoric Acid, Potassium Sorbate, and Sodium Benzoate.

 Nutrition 12 oz. serving (from the bottle)